ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 Figure 2a shows the sky image descriptor space visualization grouped by semantic sky class labels (clear, partial, overcast), revealing natural clustering of similar sky conditions.
 Remarkably, when applying unsupervised K-means clustering to the same descriptor space (Figures 2b-c), the resulting clusters closely follow the boundaries of the semantic sky classes.
 This alignment between unsupervised clustering and human-interpretable labels demonstrates that the SID model has learned meaningful representations that capture real physical and visual patterns in sky conditions without requiring explicit supervision during the descriptor extraction phase.

+The K-means clustering reveals distinct patterns that correspond to recognizable sky characteristics.
+The rightmost cluster (blue in K=3, orange in K=4) centers on clear sky conditions, capturing images with predominantly blue skies and minimal cloud coverage.
+The bottom-center cluster (green in K=3, blue in K=4) focuses mostly on partially cloudy conditions and highly textured overcast skies, encompassing a diverse range of sky patterns from delicate veil clouds and scattered cumulus formations to heavily cloudy skies with significant texture variation.

+In the K=3 clustering (Figure 2b), the remaining cluster primarily contains overcast skies.
+However, the K=4 clustering (Figure 2c) reveals a more nuanced structure by splitting overcast conditions into two distinct subclusters.
+The green cluster (leftmost region) centers around heavily and uniformly overcast skies with minimal texture variation, representing completely cloud-covered conditions or fog.
+In contrast, the red cluster (topmost region) captures overcast skies with more visual texture and contrast, likely including scenes where sky partially penetrates through cloud layers or where cloud formations exhibit greater structural variation.
+This finer granularity suggests that the SID representations encode subtle but meaningful differences in cloud density, texture, and spatial patterns that align with human visual perception of sky conditions.

 <div align="center">
   <img src="generated/sky_image_descriptor_space/sky_image_descriptor_space_sky_class.png" alt="Sky Image Descriptor Space - Sky Class Grouping" width="90%">
   <br>